Find my books on Amazon.

-When I was eight Dad moved us up to settle in an ancient little village on the edge of Exmoor where the church is dedicated to the goddess Urith – the old spelling is Iwerydd.
+When I was eight we moved to settle in an ancient little village on the edge of Exmoor where the church is dedicated to the goddess Urith – the old spelling is Iwerydd.
 Dad fell in love again with the woman who had come as our housekeeper … her father had owned the house we now lived in … and they were soon married.
-Her sister owned the goddess’ sacred well which cured cataract and gave clairvoyance.
-My stepmother and her sister were among the elder folk of the village so I was still much involved in all the old ways, following the deer trods, along with the other young ones of elder folk.
-So I grew up in the old shamanism of Britain.
+My stepmother and her sister, Aunt Ida, were among the elder folk of the village – Aunt Ida owned the goddess’ sacred well which cured cataract and gave clairvoyance.
+I was still deeply involved in all the old ways, following the deer trods, along with the other young ones of elder folk.

-As well as Dad and my stepmother and Aunt Ida one of my uncles was a gardener who talked to his plants and taught me lots of biodynamic-like things.
-Another was a woodsman who could talk with animals who would take me out with him, teach me the ways.
-I’ve seen him call a wild hawk to his wrist and, many times, and sat all night by his side under a tree watching foxes and dormice, weasels and rabbits, badgers and hunting owls, and all the other night denizens of the wild woods.
+As well as Dad, my stepmother Vera, and Aunt Ida, one of my uncles was a gardener who talked to his plants and taught me lots of biodynamic-like things.
+Another was a woodsman who could talk with animals who would take me out with him, teach me the wood-ways.
+I’ve seen him call a wild hawk to his wrist, or sit with a wild adder-snake coiled around his wrist.
+Many times I’d go with him to sit all night under a tree watching foxes, dormice, weasels, rabbits, badgers, hunting owls, and all the other night denizens of the wild woods.

 Always living with otherworld, I’ve explored all sorts of magical paths and been fortunate to meet and work with some amazing people … like Lila Bek, Caitlin & John Matthews, Emma Restall Orr, C Maxwell Cade, Colin Bloy, Hamish Miller, Tom Graves, Paul Devereux, John Michell and many others during the 1970s and 80s.